neondatabase/website/content/docs/tutorial/data-recovery.md

 What have you seen in this example?

-To recover the data, you used Neon's database branching feature to create a branch from a past point in time.
-Neon keeps a 7-day history by default, which makes recovery scenarios like this very easy.
+To recover the data, you can use Neon's branching feature to create a branch with data from a past point in time.
+Neon keeps a 7-day history by default to enable point-in-time recovery.

 Neon also supports creating branches from **Head** (the most up-to-date state of the database) or from an **LSN** (Log Sequence Number), which is a unique identifier assigned to each transaction in the database.

 For another data recovery example using Neon's branching feature, refer to [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
 This example uses a bisect script and the Neon API to create branches to recover to the last known good.

-To learn more about Neon's branching feature and the workflows it supports, see [Branching](/docs/introduction/branching).